vital pulp therapy in veterinary dentistry

-Vital Pulp Therapy aids in the treatment of a number of dental conditions:
+Vital pulp therapy aids in the treatment of a number of dental conditions:

-Fractures: VPT helps preserve the vitality of the pulp in fractures of immature permanent teeth (under 18 months of age).
+Vital pulp therapy helps preserve the vitality of the pulp in fractures of immature permanent teeth (under 18 months of age).
 VPT was once an accepted treatment for fractures of mature teeth, but is rarely performed anymore because the success rate of standard root canal therapy is much greater for adult teeth.

-Disarming procedures: VPT can be used to lower the height of canine teeth in aggressive animals (both canine and feline).
+Vital pulp therapy can be used to lower the height of canine teeth in aggressive animals (both canine and feline).
 Crown reduction and vital pulp therapy of the mandibular canine teeth is also effective in treating lip catching in cats following upper canine extraction.

 How Vital Pulp Therapy Works

-If your veterinary dentist recommends Vital Pulp Therapy for your pet, here are the basic steps of the procedure:
+If your veterinary dentist recommends vital pulp therapy for your pet, here are the basic steps of the procedure:

-- Crown reduction is performed and a small amount of the pulp is removed.
+1. Crown reduction is performed and a small amount of the pulp is removed.

-- The tooth’s walls are cleaned with slightly moistened paper points.
+3. The tooth’s walls are cleaned with slightly moistened paper points.

-- An intermediate layer of glass ionomer (a dental cement) is placed over the MTA and light cured.
+4. An intermediate layer of glass ionomer (a dental cement) is placed over the MTA and light cured.

-- A bonding agent is then applied over the glass ionomer and light cured.
+5. A bonding agent is then applied over the glass ionomer and light cured.

-- Composite restorative material is layered on top of the bonding agent and light cured.
+6. Composite restorative material is layered on top of the bonding agent and light cured.

-- The restorative is over-sealed with unfilled resin to fill any micro cracks.
+7. The restorative is over-sealed with unfilled resin to fill any micro cracks.